clomazone (Command 3ME)

 Remarks Must be activated with rainfall or irrigation of 0.5 inch or more and before weed seeds germinate for best efficacy.
 Failure to activate the herbicide before snap bean seedlings emerge increases the risk of damage to the crop if there is a heavy downpour and soil is splashed onto leaves.
 Reflex effectiveness will be reduced if later cultural practices expose nontreated soil.
 Preharvest interval is 32 days.
 Controls pigweed, nightshade, and lambsquarters; suppression of nutsedge; good puncturevine control; poor grass control.

-Caution Do not exceed 1 pint/a of Reflex per season.
+Caution Do not exceed 1 pint/A of Reflex per season.
 Do not apply to a field more than once every 2 years.
 Snap beans, squash, and potatoes can be planted immediately after application.
 Wheat, perennial ryegrass, and tall fescue can be planted 4 months after application; sweet corn 10 months after application.
 Bentgrass rotation interval is 12 months.
 Beets, brassica crops, and all other crops not listed on the label cannot be planted until 18 months after application.
 Do not apply after snap beans have emerged or injury may be serious.
 REI 24 hr.
+Do not graze rotated small grain crops or harvest forage or straw for livestock.

 Site of action Group 14: protoporphyrinogen oxidase inhibitor